 Central Bank of Kosovo (CBK)

 In all policies related to the financial sector and its interaction with customers, the Central Bank of Kosovo (CBK) is going to pursue four objectives that are related to the CBK Strategy.
 All proposed policies of the financial sector in the areas of consumer protection and development of financial capability will aim to support these related objectives: i) inclusion, enhancing sustainable development and sound financial sector, ii) the stability of the financial sector iii) the integrity of all financial service providers, and iv) the protection of consumers by ensuring that they are treated fairly.
-Within the scope of its work related to consumer protection, the CBK in 2014 functionalized the Division for complaints, currently seen significant improvement in the treatment of complaints from this division.
+Within the scope of its work related to consumer protection, the CBK in 2014 functionalized the Division for complaints.
+Currently there is seen significant improvement in the treatment of complaints from this division.
 Legal and institutional bases for a healthy consumer protection are already in place either within the CBK as a licensing, regulatory and supervisory authority, or within the financial institutions operating in Kosovo.
-Advancing the legal framework as a continuous process will also influence in further increase of the quality of consumer protection in the financial services field.
+Advancing the legal framework as a continuous process will also influence further increase of the quality of consumer protection in the financial services field.

 CBK in its Strategy 2015-2019 has set targets within its powers to adopt and update legal acts and to contribute to the promulgation of laws in order to enhance the quality and quantity of the legal framework.